-The best place to view all the videos related to the trilogy and beyond is on my youtube channel where I have over a dozen more uploaded and easy to browse through.
+The best place to view all the videos related to the trilogy and beyond is on my youtube channel where I have dozens more uploaded and easy to browse through.
 You can also find out the latest developments on my author Facebook page.
+Below are multiple trailers, lost footage, music and additional discoveries made my myself and others.

 the messenger waits to make his delivery of scrolls….Wessex, late summer, 806 AD..below an excerpt